ramya-ramamur/Bellybutton_Biodiversity/README.md

     * Bubble chart that displays each sample.
     * Gauge Chart with the weekly washing frequency of the individual.

+The webpage is mobile optimized using the grid framework of BootStrap 3.3.7.

 # Resources
 * Data Source: ["Belly button samples data"](https://github.com/ramya-ramamur/Bellybutton_Biodiversity/blob/main/static/samples.json) information stored in a javascript file.
 * Software/Libraries: HTML/CSS, JavaScript, Visual Studio Code 1.49.1, BootStrap 3.3.7, D3, Plotly 4.11